British Synchronised Swimming

 British Synchro has one aim: be the best you can be!
 It is under-pinnned by the British Synchro World Class programme, a system of talented coaches and support staff working with a core group of talented athletes.

-Learn more about our current athletes at the British Synchronised Swimming High Performance Centre in Aldershot on our profile pages.There are currently 12 synchronised swimmers aged from 15-26yrs who are operating at the highest level of the sport.
+Learn more about our current athletes at the British Synchronised Swimming High Performance Centre in Aldershot on our profile pages.There are currently nine synchronised swimmers who are operating at the highest level of the sport.
 These core athletes train at British Synchro’s High Performance Centre in Aldershot.
 You can read more about the athletes in our Profiles section.

 Improved performances in recent years have catapulted the squad, and particularly the duet, up the world rankings and this was reflected in the latest round of Lottery funding, which saw the investment in the sport rise 110 per cent.